-We’ll start with where I left off in June, when we closed on our land and applied for a septic feasibility study.
+We’ll start with where I left off in June, when we bought our new property and applied for a septic feasibility study.

 Though there’s an existing septic system on the property, the county has no record of it.
 Or any record of the structures on site, for that matter.